Changing your name

 This information applies to Scotland

-If you wish to be known by a different name you can change your name(s) (forenames or surnames) at any time, provided you do not intend to deceive or defraud anyone.
+If you wish to be known by a different name you can change your name(s) (forenames, middle names, and surnames) at any time, provided you do not intend to deceive or defraud anyone.

 Once you have decided to change your name, you can use the new name for all purposes.
 However, you will need to produce evidence that you have changed your name for most official purposes.